 As a tool for correcting gasoline consumption externalities, fuel economy taxation has several drawbacks.
-These drawbacks are common to both fuel economy taxation and fuel economy regulation, the latter of which has been studied extensively by economists (see Anderson et al. [forth-coming] for a survey).
+These drawbacks are common to both fuel economy taxation and fuel economy regulation, the latter of which has been studied extensively by economists (see Anderson, Parry, Sallee and Fischer (2010) for a survey).
 This section reviews these inefficiencies and describes how the interaction of fuel economy regulation and fuel economy taxation further complicates matters.

 Economists typically model consumer welfare from vehicles as a function of miles driven and vehicle attributes.
-Consumers do not directly value fuel economy; instead, they value it indirectly because it allows them to drive more miles at the same fuel cost.
-This is represented in equation (1), which shows that the cost of driving in dollars per mile, dpm, is equal to the price of gasoline per gallon, p_g , divided by fuel economy written in miles per gallon, mpg:
+Consumers do not directly value fuel economy, instead they value it indirectly because it allows them to drive more miles at the same fuel cost.
+This is represented in equation 1, which shows that the cost of driving in dollars-per-mile dpm is equal to the price of gasoline per gallon p_g divided by fuel economy written in miles-per-gallon mpg: